haiko-xyz/solver/README.md

 In addition, our first [Replicating Solver](./packages/replicating/) introduces powerful new features for LPs:

-1. **Zero cost Rebalancing**: Solvers are now constant rebalanced at zero gas cost to swappers and LPs
+1. **Zero-Cost Rebalancing**: Solvers are now constantly rebalanced at zero gas cost to swappers and LPs
-2. **Impermanent Loss Caps**: pools can apply a hard cap on impermanent loss by rejecting swaps that bring the pool above its maximum allowed level portfolio skew
+2. **Impermanent Loss Caps**: pools can apply a hard cap on impermanent loss by rejecting swaps that bring the pool above its maximum allowed level of portfolio skew
-3. **Private Vaults**: liquidity providers can now create Private Vaults that are closed to third party depositors and offer greater flexibility over deposit / withdrawals and other admin actions, enabling new use cases such as protocol-owned or liquidity bootstrapping pools
+3. **Private Vaults**: liquidity providers can now create Private Vaults that are closed to third party depositors, offering greater flexibility over deposit / withdrawals and other admin actions, and enabling new use cases such as protocol-owned or liquidity bootstrapping pools (for new token issues)
-4. **Pool-level Governance**: pool ownership is now tracked via an ERC20 token, enabling micro-governance amongst pool depositors to better optimise pool parameters
+4. **Pool-level Governance**: pool ownership is now tracked via an ERC20 token, enabling micro-governance amongst pool depositors for better optimised pool parameters

 ![solvers-vs-strategies](https://github.com/user-attachments/assets/c6d884d8-dab5-4030-b0a5-44d4a4ceea81)